Maurice Ashley: Career

 In 1992, Ashley shared the United States Game/10 chess championship with Maxim Dlugy.

 On March 14, 1999, Ashley beat Adrian Negulescu to complete the requirements for the Grandmaster title.
-This made him the first black chess Grandmaster.
+This made him the first Black chess Grandmaster.

 In September 1999, Ashley founded the Harlem Chess Center, which has attracted such celebrities as Larry Johnson and Wynton Marsalis.

 Along with GM Susan Polgar, Ashley was named 2003 Grandmaster of the Year by the U.S. Chess Federation.

 In 2003, Ashley wrote an essay The End of the Draw Offer?, which raised discussion about ways to avoid quick agreed draws in chess tournaments.

 In 2005, he wrote the book Chess for Success, relating his experiences and the positive aspects of chess.
 He was the main organizer for the 2005 HB Global Chess Challenge, with the biggest cash prize in history for an open chess tournament.

-In 2007, Ashley returned to his birth country of Jamaica and became the first GM to ever participate in a tournament there.
-The tournament was the Frederick Cameron Open.
+In 2007, Ashley returned to his birth country of Jamaica and became the first GM to ever participate in a tournament there, the Frederick Cameron Open.
 After sweeping a field consisting of several of Jamaica's top players, Ashley was upset in the final round by Jamaican National Master Jomo Pitterson.

 In 2008, Ashley was featured in an interview for the CNN documentary Black in America.
 He was shown during one scene in the film Brooklyn Castle mentoring a young chess player.
-He was mentioned in the chess movie Life of a King starring Cuba Gooding, Jr.
+He was mentioned in the chess movie Life of a King starring Cuba Gooding Jr.

 Starting in the Fall of 2012, Ashley was a Director's Fellow at the MIT Media Lab and, between 2013 and 2015, Maurice was also a Fellow at Harvard University's Berkman Center for Internet & Society in a joint fellowship at both Harvard's Berkman Center and the Media Lab at MIT.
 Currently, Maurice is a Research affiliate at the Media Lab at MIT.

 In 2013, Ashley announced he was planning the highest-stakes open chess tournament in history, Millionaire Chess Open.
 Its first edition took place October 9–13, 2014 in Las Vegas.

 In 2015, Maurice announced a partnership with the Chess Club and Scholastic Center of Saint Louis and Ascension, Your Move Chess.
 This program supports after school chess in the Florissant-Ferguson School District alongside other schools in the Saint Louis area.
 Longer term, the goal is to expand the program on a national level.

 In February 2016, a video of Ashley defeating a "trash-talking" amateur chess player in Washington Square Park went viral.
+The incident was referenced in an episode of Billions where Ashley portrayed the chess hustler.

 On April 13, 2016, Ashley was inducted into the US Chess Hall of Fame along with Chess Grandmaster Gata Kamsky.